dovecot/documentation/docs/core/settings/syntax.md

 afterwards it requires a configuration reload to see the changes.
 This functionality is especially useful for reading SSL certificates and keys.

+If you use `%{variables}` in file names, these will be expanded by target process and not config process, which can cause problems with permissions.

 ## Variable Expansion

 It's possible to refer to other earlier settings as `$SET:name`.